 Juliet Heeg has maintained a private practice in the treatment of couples, families and individuals.
 Her specialties in couples’ and family work include: cross-cultural issues, life transitions, infidelity, grief, and working with illness in the family.
 She is certified in advanced training in Emotionally Focused Therapy (EFT) for Couples through Ackerman’s EFT Program, and she received her advanced training in …

 psychotherapy and psychoanalysis at the Psychoanalytic Psychotherapy Study Centre (PPSC).
-Juliet is co-chair of PPSC’S ANNEX, a continuing education forum as well as the founder of “Shrinrao,” a newsletter on mental health issues.
+Juliet is Chair of PPSC’S ANNEX, a continuing education forum as well as the founder of “Shrinkrap,” a newsletter on mental health issues.
 Juliet has published on the subjects of happiness, loneliness, and money in Organic Spa Magazine and more recently published articles such as “Mind-Body Cancer Care” for Insiders’ Guide to Spas were she is the Mind-Body editor.
 Juliet is a member of the International Association of Relational Psychotherapy and Psychoanalysis.
 She has presented internationally as well as at several professional venues in New York City.

 Ph.D., Board Certified

 Dr. Karpf has been working extensively with couples for over 35 years.
 He counsels couples around a variety of issues including inter-cultural and inter-racial concerns, blended families and co-parenting issues.
 He also works extensively with individuals struggling with issues such as depression, eating disorders, grief and bereavement.
 Dr. Karpf is a graduate of the New York University …